openstack/ironic/doc/source/admin/interfaces/boot.rst

    ``nomodeset`` as an option.
 This option is intended for troubleshooting, and can greatly degrade performance with Matrox/Aspeed BMC Graphics controllers which is very commonly used on physical servers.
-The performance degredation can greatly reduce IO capacity upon every console graphics update being written to the screen.
+The performance degradation can greatly reduce IO capacity upon every console graphics update being written to the screen.

 Common options